GenaGrig/guess-the-number-game/README.md

 * As a first time visitor, I want easily understand the main purpose of the website.
 * As a first time visitor, I want to be able to find the rules of the game quickly after landing on the page.
 * As a first time visitor, I want to be able to select different difficulty levels for the game and understand what the difference between them is.
-* As a first time user, I want to be able to easily navigate through the website.
+* As a first time visitor, I want to be able to easily navigate through the website.
 * As a first time visitor, I want to enjoy design and staying on a website, because I want to spend some amount of time playing the game without distraction.
 * As a first time visitor, I want to get feedback on my actions in game.